joshnuss/svelte-persisted-store/README.md

 ## TODO

-- [X] Support changes that happen in a different tab using `window.onstorage` event.
+- [X] Support changes that happen in a different tabs using `window.onstorage` event.
 Added in #11.
 - [ ] Consider supporting multiple stores using the same key

 ## License